 if harmonised standards have been applied then evidence of compliance is required.
 At a minimum this will be a dated list of the European harmonised standards applied and the results obtained on their application;

 if harmonised standards have not been applied or have been applied only in part then a description of the steps taken to meet the essential requirements – an EMC Assessment described in Annex II of the Directive - must be included.
 In that event the technical documentation shall specify which parts of the harmonised standard have been applied.
+A list of other technical specifications used shall be included in case where harmonised standards are not used.
 The documentation includes test reports, design calculations made, examinations carried out etc.;

 if a manufacturer is using the procedure of Annex III of the EMCD, then the Notified Body EU-type examination certificate shall be included.